Santroller/Santroller/wiring_guides/general.md

 This is the newest entrant to the Arduino UNO line, and it is a totally different microcontroller and hence it is not supported.

 ### Arduino Mini or Nano or Pro Mini or Pro Nano
-These do NOT work for USB guitar controllers, as they are essentially UNOs that lack the second micro controller that makes this all work.
+These do NOT work, as they are essentially UNOs that lack the second micro controller that allow for custom USB device emulation.